 and even when they are old they will not turn from it.

-As I journaled about those verses, it hit me I wasn’t so concerned about “the children”.
-No. What I wanted to do was help mothers adjust to trusting God (the first verse), so they could benefit their children (the second verse).
+As I journalled about those verses, it hit me I wasn’t so concerned about “the children”.
+No. What I wanted to do was help mothers adjust to trusting God (Proverbs 3:5), so they could benefit their children (Proverbs 22:6).

-It was a big realisation which has stayed with me.
-Essentially, it is about how God taught me to be a mother.
-I was without my immediate, and obvious, role model, so he showed me what to do, while providing other excellent role models.
-I became aware I’d been doing this – trusting God, for my kids’ benefit – all those 17 years.
+It was a big realization which has stayed with me.
+Essentially, it’s about how God taught me to be a mother.
+Even though I had lost my own mother as a teen, God showed me what to do, while providing other excellent role models.
+I became aware I’d been doing this – trusting God, for my kids’ benefit – all those years.

-This vision had to be bigger than I could imagine myself, because I knew if I could keep it within my own reach it would be limited.
-It had to be so big that I could only trust God for the outcome.
-But it also needed to tap into the “inner me”.
+To write your personal vision statement, the vision has to be bigger than you can imagine yourself, because if you can keep it within your own reach, then no doubt it will be limited.
+It has to be so big that all you can do is trust God for the outcome.
+But it also needs to tap into the “inner you”.

 So, this is what I came up with: